SoftSec-KAIST/SURI/README.md

 If you have a valid license for SPEC CPU, you can generate the benchmark binaries by following these steps.

-First, if the SPEC CPU2006 image is located in /path/to/spec_cpu2006, you can generate the benchmark binaries by running the build_spec2006.sh script from the build_script folder.
-This script compiles the SPEC benchmark binaries with 48 different options.
-The process takes approximately 20–40 minutes per set of benchmark binaries.
-Thus, generating all combinations will take about one day.
+Assuming the SPEC CPU2006 image is unzipped under `/path/to/spec_cpu2006`, you can build the benchmark binaries by running the following commands:
 ```
 $ ls /path/to/spec_cpu2006
 Docs         MANIFEST    benchspec  install.bat              result    uninstall.sh